The Tonkinese Breed Club and Tonkinese Cat Club both maintain lists of genuine and trusted breeders.

 I only check emails once a day during the week, and not at all (if I can help it) at weekends.
 If you haven’t heard from me within 3 days please either try again (in case I replied but your email address bounced) or give me a call.
 See the contact page for details.
 If you would like to meet my cats (and me) I am happy for visitors to come and see us whether or not I have kittens available.
 You are also welcome to meet my stud boys and see where they live.

-You may have heard of coronavirus in cats: this has been around for over 40 years and is a completely different virus.
+You may have heard of coronavirus in cats: this has been around for over 40 years and is a completely different virus from Covid.
 It does not affect humans at all and in cats causes mild diarrhoea for about 12-24 hours.
 You can web-search for more information under Feline Coronavirus or FCoV.
 Please note FCoV is NOT FIP — FIP is a reaction to FCoV suffered by a very small minority of cats.
-There is a fair bit of misinformation about FCoV, so if you would like more up-to-date detail please contact the
+There is a fair bit of misinformation about FCoV, so if you would like more up-to-date detail please contact the Oxford Cat Clinic, who are more clued up about it than most vets.

 EXPORT